sleung124/BIOF501A-Project/README.md

 # BIOF501A-Project

 ## Current way to run pipeline:
+- `nextflow run workflow.nf -profile docker`

+### To run Minimum Viable Product (MVP):
-- `nextflow run workflow.nf -profile docker --degs.QUICK_SAMPLE 100`
+- `nextflow run workflow.nf -profile docker,test`

+### NOTE
+- If you are using your own data, make sure this pipeline is in the root of data folder

 ## Big Issues to fix:
 - [x] Output of modules not correct, but we rolling with it